-The initial final grade is assigned according to the table to the left.
+The initial final grade is assigned according to the following table.

 The initial final grade represents the points attained divided by the total points available.
 This math guides me in the assignment of the final grade.
 What this means is that the final grade I assign may be different from the mathematical grade.
-In assigning the final grade I take into account your consideration, respect, and encouragement of others; your desire for learning and discipline in completing the assignments; your ability to bring relevant issues to the attention of the class; the quality of your contributions to the discussions.
+In assigning the final grade I take into account your consideration, respect, and encouragement of others; your desire for learning and discipline in completing the assignments; your ability to bring relevant issues to the attention of the class.